SebastianSydlik/MRI-based-dementia-prediction/README.md

 'asf': atlas scaling factor used for brain volume normalization.

 The target variable can be either/a combination of:
-'mmse': mental state exam - measurement of cognitive performance on a scale from 1 to 30,
+'mmse': mental state exam - measurement of cognitive performance on a scale from 30 to 0 - scores <=26 mean dementia,
-'cdr': cognitive dementia ranking - measurement of cognitive performance on a scale from 0 to 2 in steps of 0.5.
+'cdr': cognitive dementia ranking - measurement of cognitive performance on a scale from 0 to 3 in which a score >=1 means dementia,